barrust/count-min-sketch/README.md

 MIT 2017

 ## Main Features:
-* Ability to add and lookup probable insertions into the Count-Min Sketch.
+* Ability to add and remove elements from the Count-Min Sketch
+* Ability to lookup elements in the data-structure
+* Multiple lookup types:
+    * Minimum
+    * Mean (good for when removes and negatives are possible, but increases the false count upwards)

 ## Future Enhancements
-* add remove functionality
-* add inline functionality
-* add other lookup strategies b/c of remove
+* update tests to be more in-depth
+* document the .h file
 * add export/import (?)
-* add width and depth calculators (?)
+* add width and depth calculators (?) - https://cs.stackexchange.com/q/44803

 ## Usage:
 ``` c